Ultimate Marion Real Estate Investing Guide for 2026

 Price Per Square Foot

-Price per square foot could be confusing if you are looking at different buildings.
-If you are looking at similar kinds of property, like condominiums or detached single-family homes, the price per square foot is more consistent.
-It may be a fast way to gauge multiple sub-markets or homes.
+Price per square foot could be misleading if you are comparing different units.
+If you are analyzing similar kinds of property, like condos or separate single-family residences, the price per square foot is more reliable.
+If you take this into consideration, the price per square foot may provide you a general view of real estate prices.

 Short-Term Rental Occupancy Rate